 |You want peace of mind.||With the right warranty in place, you know you have coverage when something breaks.
 You can also get a plan with roadside assistance to relieve even more potential stress.|

-If you do your research, you can find a reputable warranty company, but you must be willing to be diligent in your efforts.
+If you do your research, you can find a reputable warranty company.
 As with any industry, there are companies out there looking to take advantage of unaware consumers.

 Evaluate any potential warranty provider by these criteria:

 - Reputation: Research companies with the BBB.
 A high number of complaints about the same issues could indicate that the company is untrustworthy.